anoma/juvix-docs/docs/tutorials/vscode.juvix.md

 end;
 ```

-The name of the top module should necessarily coincide with the file name.
+The name of the top module must coincide with the file name.

-Syntax should be automatically highlighted for any file with `.juvix` extension.
+Syntax should be automatically highlighted for any file with the `.juvix` extension.
 You can jump to the definition of an identifier by pressing ++f12++ or
 control-clicking it.
 To apply the Juvix code formatter to the current file, use
 ++shift+ctrl+i++.